tung362/RoR2GameModeAPI/README.md

 The API supports compatibility with vanilla along with modded clients.
 It should also be able to handle multiple mods and run fine even if the users don't have all the same mods installed that uses the API's functionalities

+Check out my [RoR2PVP](https://github.com/tung362/RoR2PVP) mod to see the API in action!

 ### [Want to buy me a coffee?](https://www.paypal.com/donate?business=UPQ757L48DWRA&currency_code=USD)

 ### Are you a developer?